 Fiddler Everywhere Reporter Features

 The Fiddler Everywhere Reporter presents several capturing modes to best suit different environment scenarios.
-The application also provides options to configure the default browser instance, control the Fiddler certificate authority (CA) file installation, and set some additional capturing settings.
+The application also provides options to configure the default browser instance, control the Fiddler certificate authority (CA) file installation, and set additional capturing settings.

 Capturing Modes